The Story of CARPOOL | How a Mistake Became a Lifesaving Tradition at Texas A&M

 As awareness grew, so did trust and the number of rides.
 Other schools noticed the model and wanted to learn from it.
 In Spring 2000, CARPOOL received the Outstanding Achievement for a New Committee award from the Association of Former Students and Class Councils, and Jeff earned the award for Best Individual Contribution to Campus.

-CARPOOL wasn’t modeled after any other program.
-It’s a unique approach we hope continues to inspire and support safe-ride programs nationwide.
+CARPOOL wasn't modeled after any other program.
+It's a unique approach we hope continues to inspire and support safe-ride programs nationwide.
+Since 1999, CARPOOL has given over 297,588 free rides to students and community members across Bryan/College Station.

-Awards recognize CARPOOL’s campus impact and innovation.
+• Awards recognize CARPOOL's campus impact and innovation, including Outstanding Achievement for a New Committee.